The cost of motorcycle insurance is so high for many riders that it is now one of the main reasons they don’t buy a motorcycle.

 8. Driving Record

-Lowering the Price of Motorbike insurance:
+Lowering the Price of Motorcycle insurance:

 You have some say over the things that determine the cost of your motorbike insurance, including some of the elements themselves.